The Best Tequila Brands in 2022-2023

 Tequila Production

-Tequila production is a long and meticulous process that requires a combination of skill, patience, and a bit of luck.
-Patron, for example, uses a seven-step process that can take up to three years before tequila is ready.
+The production of tequila involves a meticulous and time-consuming process, requiring a blend of skill, patience, and a touch of luck.
+Patron, for example, follows a seven-step procedure, which can span up to three years before the tequila is deemed ready.

 Tequila Classification